kubernetes/kops/docs/cli/kops_update_cluster.md

 ### Options

 ```
       --admin duration[=18h0m0s]       Also export a cluster admin user credential with the specified lifetime and add it to the cluster context
       --allow-kops-downgrade           Allow an older version of kOps to update the cluster than last used
       --create-kube-config             Will control automatically creating the kube config file on your local filesystem (default true)
   -h, --help                           help for cluster
+      --instance-group strings         Instance groups to update (defaults to all if not specified)
+      --instance-group-roles strings   Instance group roles to update (control-plane,apiserver,node,bastion)
       --internal                       Use the cluster's internal DNS name.
 Implies --create-kube-config
       --lifecycle-overrides strings    comma separated list of phase overrides, example: SecurityGroups=Ignore,InternetGateway=ExistsAndWarnIfChanges
       --out string                     Path to write any local output
       --phase string                   Subset of tasks to run: cluster, network, security
       --prune                          Delete old revisions of cloud resources that were needed during an upgrade
       --ssh-public-key string          SSH public key to use (deprecated: use kops create secret instead)
       --target string                  Target - direct, terraform (default "direct")
       --user string                    Existing user in kubeconfig file to use.
 Implies --create-kube-config
   -y, --yes                            Create cloud resources, without --yes update is in dry run mode
 ```

 ### Options inherited from parent commands